UCLA Behavioral Neurology Program

 - Rare, unusual, or focal cognitive disorders

-- Early onset dementias (Impairment in two or more areas of cognition beginning before 65 years of age)
+- Early onset memory or cognitive difficulties beginning before 65 years of age

 - Early-onset or atypical Alzheimer's disease

 - Semantic Dementia